adamaiken89/the-road-to-software-engineer-a-visual-approach/README.md

 - [Manga Guide Series](https://nostarch.com/manga-guide-13-book-set) [(link 2)](https://www.ohmsha.co.jp/english/manga.htm)
   - The Manga Guide to Statistics
-  - The Manga Guide to Statistics: Regression Analysys
+  - The Manga Guide to Statistics: Regression Analysis
   - The Manga Guide to Differentiation and Integral Calculus
   - The Manga Guide to Databases
   - The Manga Guide to Physics (Dynamics)